Rapid Solution Therapy (RSTsccp) De-Hypnotises You - And Your Clients Unwanted Issues

 When you can make a difference to people’s lives, you have satisfaction.

 Being a therapist has made an enormous difference to my life, I would like you to enjoy that sense of satisfaction too!

 Ten Steps To Change

 1) Intake form, setting your client up for success.

 2) Work with your client’s emotions, feelings, they are directly related to your client’s earlier learning's and thought patterns.

-3) Clients come to you because their feelings are getting in the way, it is how we feel when we are not eating, drinking, smoking, it is how we feel in a relationship, with our partner, in our career, which predicts the way we respond, successfully or otherwise and how our feelings, ensure we continue our destructive behaviour.
-Allow our feelings or your client's feelings to do the work for us.
+3) Clients come to you because their feelings are getting in the way, it is how we feel when we are not eating, drinking, smoking, it is how we feel in a relationship, with our partner, in our career, which predicts the way we respond, successfully or otherwise and how our feelings ensure we continue our destructive behaviour.
+Allow your feelings or your client's feelings to do the work for you.

 4) Teaching your client to become their own inner therapist by supporting themselves in the way that only your client can relate to, we call this “First Classing The Child”.
 This is a standalone therapy which I have developed and used over thirty years, in groups and one to one, with amazing results